soerenengels/kirby-steady/docs/panel/area.md

 # Area

-The Steady area gives you a simple overview of your Steady stats.
-It displays all Steady [Reports](/panel/reports) by default, shows you which [Widgets](#widgets) are activated and gives you access to your Steady users.
+The panel area gives you a simple overview of your Steady stats.
+It displays all Steady [Reports](/panel/reports) by default, shows you the status of your [Widgets](#widgets) and lets you manage your Steady users.

 ::: info ☝️ Info
 You have also the option to [hide the panel area or individual tabs](/get-started/config).